anuj-kapil/cheatsheets/RMD/cheatsheet.md

 to delete a column in **pandas** dataframe. ‘melt’ function in **pandas** transpose the data from a wide form to a long form.
-‘pivot\_table’ method does the opposite of melt and helps to transpose data from long form to wide form. <br>
+‘pivot\_table’ method does the opposite of melt and helps to transpose data from long form to wide form.

 ``` python
 import pandas as pd